Best Sports Films List

 for that certain oomph.

-powerful movies ever made.
-It's also one of the saddest, proving a made-for-TV picture with a simple moving
+most powerful movies ever made.
+It's also one of the saddest, proving that a made-for-TV picture with a simple

 Before there was Steve Prefontaine and before there were Harold Abrahams and Eric Liddell, there was Larry